 - Clothing.
 Hat, sunglasses, socks, and hiking pants and shirt.

 - Misc.
 Cash, small paper pad and pen.

 We packed each bag with the same gear and took note of how logical the packing and layout was.
 When packing the bags, we put the most important items in the most accessible places.
 So the lights and knives etc would go in front or side pockets.

 The main compartment would have the heaviest items at the bottom and the lighter items like clothing towards the top.
 We packed the tarp and poncho above the rest so that if any water did seep in, it was protected.

 Once loaded, we tried storing the bags the way you would ideally want to in a normal home.
 Do they easily lie flat on a closet shelf?
 Do they sit upright on their own?
 Our favorite bags had handles and loops that were easy to grab, even with gloves on, ideally from multiple angles like from the top or the side.

-We then checked for fit with three different people.
-They are: 1) Male, 6’5”, 240 pounds.
+We then checked for fit with three different people: 1) Male, 6’5”, 240 pounds.
 2) Female, 5’6”, 145 pounds.
 3) Male, 5’7”, 155 pounds.
 We looked for ease of adjustment, overall comfort, and how wide of a range of body types could find that comfortable fit.
 The large male has back problems and rounded shoulders.
 The woman has a pear shape and large bust.
 The average sized male is skinny with a runner’s build and high hips.

 The bags we’re testing in person, and the few bags we’ve made quick recommendations on here, all go through a fully loaded two mile test hike over rocky mountain trails and flat urban areas.